.

 Loh Dalum Bay

-Loh Dalum is a stunningly beautiful shallow bay located on the southern side of Phi Phi Island.
-It is easily recognizable as the wide expanse of turquoise water that is visible on the right-hand side of the famous panoramic photo taken from the viewpoint.
+Loh Dalum is a beautiful shallow bay on the southern side of Phi Phi Island.
+It is easily recognisable as the wide expanse of turquoise water that is visible on the right-hand side of the famous panoramic photo taken from the viewpoint.
 Despite its size, Loh Dalum is a relatively narrow stretch of beach, measuring only 160 meters in width.
-In fact, you can walk from the main town of Tonsai to Loh Dalum in just a minute or two.
+You can actually walk from the main town of Tonsai to Loh Dalum in just a minute or two.

 Phi Phi Viewpoint